zinc75/pipx-1.6.0-backport-ubuntu-2404-lts/README.md

 ## Contribution and Feedback

-Since it's only a repackaging of the .deb available for Ubuntu 24.10 of the pipx package and that I'm not a pipx developer, feedback on the usage of pipx should be redirected to the pypa/pipx repository : https://github.com/pypa/pipx/issues .
+Since this is basically only a backport of the .deb available for Ubuntu 24.10 for the pipx package, and since I'm neither an Ubuntu dev nor a pipx developer, feedback on the usage of pipx should be redirected to the pypa/pipx repository: https://github.com/pypa/pipx/issues, following the rules available at https://github.com/zinc75/pipx-1.6.0-backport-ubuntu-2404-lts/blob/02ca901aab1622cfe3516d89341f2e726df447f4/python-pipx-1.6.0/CHANGELOG.md

 ---